MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/New-MailboxRestoreRequest.md

 ### -WorkloadType
 This parameter is available only in on-premises Exchange.

-The WorkloadType parameter is reserved for internal Microsoft use.
+This parameter is reserved for internal Microsoft use.

 ```yaml
 Type: None | Local | Onboarding | Offboarding | TenantUpgrade | LoadBalancing | Emergency | RemotePstIngestion | SyncAggregation | RemotePstExport